 Emotional feeling is what makes us human.
 Those who do not feel emotions appear indifferent and callous.
 However, feelings and emotions are not the same thing.
 The latter are much more complex.
 Sometimes they are so overwhelming that you lose control of your actions.
 In certain cases, giving in to these impulses can cause enormous harm.

-Suppressing your emotions, however, can make you just as sick in the long run.
+Your emotions about suppression can be just as ill in the long run do.
 This is confirmed by recent studies.

 It is therefore important to find a middle way in dealing with your emotions.
 The best way to do this is to look at your personality structure: To which external stimuli do you react emotionally?
 What are the reasons for this?
 In the following article we would like to inform you comprehensively about this topic.

 What are emotions actually?

 Simply put, an emotion refers to the experience of sensations.
 The physical stimulus triggers a reaction on different levels.
 This reaction is perceived as subjectively significant.

 Which physical stimuli have an emotionally triggering effect varies from person to person.
 Moreover, different stimuli can have a completely different effect on different people.
 What you perceive as negative, someone else may perceive as positive.

 An emotion is made up of four components:

 - Physiological component: physical reactions, e.g. increase in heart rate.